-On the other hand, you should be aware that Coke is a powerful acid that can actually damage the surface of your driveway, instead we recommend using kitty litter that’s specifically designed for absorbing oil stains.
+On the other hand, you should be aware that Coke is a powerful acid that can actually damage the surface of your driveway, instead, we recommend using kitty litter that’s specifically designed for absorbing oil stains.

 Does Bleach Remove Oil Stains From Concrete?

-Some people recommend using bleach for pre-treatment of concrete surfaces before beginning a power washing job.
+Some people recommend using bleach for the pre-treatment of concrete surfaces before beginning a power washing job.
 This will make it easier to complete the power washing

 Does Vinegar Get Rid Of Oil Stains?

 One of the things vinegar is particularly good at is removing oil stains.
-Whether you’re dealing with a greasy mess on your concrete driveway or a stubborn stain on garage, vinegar can help.
+Whether you’re dealing with a greasy mess on your concrete driveway or a stubborn stain on the garage, vinegar can help.